IBM-Bluemix-Docs/mass-data-migration/connect-device.md

 {: #set-up-device-next-steps}

 - Interact with the device by [running the web-based UI](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-access-ui).
-- To begin the data ingestion process, start by [unlocking the storage pool on the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-unlock-storage-pool).
+- To prepare for the data copy process, start by [unlocking the storage pool on the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-unlock-storage-pool).